 Remember, you don’t need to attract everyone, just the right clients for you.
 Below is a list of ideas to get you started:

 - Role.
-What role does this person play in your story?
-Is he/she a buyer, client, reader, colleague, or friend?
+What role does this person play in his/her business and life?
+Is he/she a buyer, client, reader, colleague?
 Also, what role does this person play in his or her own life?
 Is he/she a business owner, employee, stay-at-home mom?
 You get the idea.

 - Name.
-Give the person a name, so you can get more specific about who that person is.
+Give this person a name, so you can get more specific about who that person is.

 - Background.
 Similarly, identify the person’s background, such as age, gender, education level, etc., to start building a good picture of the person.

 - Profile.
 Have fun with this one!
 What does your persona like or dislike?
 How does this person have fun, or what kind of sense of humor does he or she have?